 You're wondering why to use a polarizing filter.
-They're most often used to darken blue sky or to reduce reflections from water, glass and other reflective surfaces.
+They're most often used to darken blue sky, increase saturation, or to reduce reflections from water, glass and other reflective surfaces.
 Polarizers are very useful in landscape photography.
-Your photos will also gain a little bit of saturation.
+Your photos can also gain a little bit of contrast.
 The effect that one of these filters has depends on the direction of the light in relationship to the orientation of the lens.